tchan128/weather-dashboard/README.md

 ## Credits

-This code quiz was built from scratch, however the design of the quiz is derived from a sample that UofT Bootcamp provided.
+This weather dashboard was built from scratch, however the design of the dashboard is derived from a sample that UofT Bootcamp provided.

 In addition to that, some websites that helped with the build of this code quiz includes: